 - Become a part of one of Goucher's weekly signature programs, including a unique off-campus Federal Work Study job;

-- Volunteer with a local organization through the Community-Based Learning blog to learn more about one-time and periodic service events with one of our many community partners;
+- Volunteer with a local organization and learn more about one-time and periodic service events with one of our many community partners;

 - Get involved with an activist or social justice student club, or volunteer through Athletics or Spiritual and Religious Life;